saikeerthiambati/Book_Recommendation_system/README.md

 🔗 **Live Demo:** [bookrecommendationsystempython.streamlit.app](https://bookrecommendationsystempython.streamlit.app/)

 A content-based book recommendation web app built with Python and Streamlit.
+This is done as part of AI Internship at SAM AI Technologies.

 ## Features